 Later Life Workplace Index (LLWI)

-Wöhrmann, Deller and Pundt (2018) hence propose the Later Life Workplace Index (LLWI) to systematically describe successful working conditions for older employees and to compare organizations regarding their practices for an aging workforce.
-The index aims to serve as a free tool for self-assessment within organizations and benchmarking among peers on industry and regional level.
+Wöhrmann, Deller, and Pundt (2018) hence propose the Later Life Workplace Index (LLWI) to systematically describe beneficial working conditions for older employees and to compare organizations regarding their practices for an aging workforce.
+The index aims to serve as a free tool for self-assessment within organizations and benchmarking among peers on industry and regional levels.

 Partner